-With the advent of portable television and video cameras, new avenues were opened for the development of high quality, portable lighting equipment, which the company now manufactures and exports to world markets.
-Latterly, the company continues to design and develop new cost-efficient, energy saving, cool running, portable fluorescent lighting systems, which are proving to be another success story.
-Whilst this is their primary focus, they realise that tungsten is still a vital part of the lighting industry, and thus have created tungsten lighting to the highest quality, including their excellent Fresnel range.
+With the advent of portable television and video cameras, new avenues were opened for the development of high- quality, portable lighting equipment, which the company now manufactures and exports to world markets.
+The company continues to design and develop new cost-efficient, energy-saving, cool-running, portable fluorescent lighting systems, which are proving to be another success story.
+Although this is their primary focus, they realise that tungsten is still a vital part of the lighting industry and thus have created tungsten lighting to the highest quality, including their excellent Fresnel range.

 A range of products used pre-digital!!